Juniper/terraform-provider-mist/docs/resources/device_switch.md

 - `netmask` (String) used only if `subnet` is not specified in `networks`
 - `network` (String) optional, the network to be used for mgmt
 - `type` (String) enum: `dhcp`, `static`
-- `use_mgmt_vrf` (Boolean) f supported on the platform.
+- `use_mgmt_vrf` (Boolean) if supported on the platform.
 If enabled, DNS will be using this routing-instance, too
 - `use_mgmt_vrf_for_host_out` (Boolean) for host-out traffic (NTP/TACPLUS/RADIUS/SYSLOG/SNMP), if alternative source network/ip is desired